Lampwork? What is that?

 Lampwork is the art of melting and shaping glass at the torch flame.
 Going back many years, artisans would use an oil lamp for their flame - hence ‘lampwork’.

 I love glass beads, but sometimes the ones I buy from bead shops are dusty.
 Why is this, and what can I do about it?

 The dust is residue of ‘bead release’, which is a crystalline silica ‘clay’.
 Beads wound on steel mandrels would be fused forever to the mandrels if the mandrels didn’t have this clay on them - it’s a sacrificial layer which can be crumbled away in order to remove the beads from the mandrels.
 It is necessary for the clay residue to then be safely removed from the bead holes using water and a file.
 The dust is harmful if breathed in, which is why I take great care to remove all traces of it from my beads.

 If you have bought dusty beads from a bead shop, don’t panic!
 You simply need a file (I use a steel diamond needle file, but some bead shops might be able to sell you a bead reamer) and a washing-up bowl of clean water.
 Holding the bead under the water, carefully file the hole until no residue remains, and then rinse and dry the beads.
 Perfect!

 I rent a workshop at Village Works in the centre of East Hoathly, near Lewes, East Sussex.
 My neighbours at Village Works include a photographer, an osteopathy practice, a wood engraver/signwriter/sculptor, a flower school, a dressmaking studio/sewing school, and a homeopathic veterinary practice.
 It's a lovely place to work.

 Find me here.

-You're welcome to visit my workshop without notice during my summer open studio events, when I'll have beads and jewellery for sale.
+You can buy by appointment here at the workshop, or you’re welcome to visit without notice during my open studio events, when I'll have beads and jewellery for sale.

 Do you ship worldwide?